 Today’s legislation stipulates that it is no longer the duty of the Fire Service to make sure the workplace is safe.
-The duty now lies solely with the ‘responsible person’ nominated by the building management or service providers to ensure there is a suitable procedure in place to evacuate everyone.
+When it comes to fire protection in buildings of work, the duty now lies solely with the ‘responsible person’ nominated by the building management or service providers to ensure there is a suitable procedure in place to evacuate everyone.

 The ‘responsible person’ must nominate a sufficient number of ‘competent persons’ to implement procedures in the event of an emergency evacuation from the premises.
 This calls for a Fire Emergency Evacuation plan to be in place.
 If you require information about the duties of being a responsible person, then it would be sensible to ask for expert advice relating to your building and occupants.

 Fire protection in buildings is a system that relies on all of its components.
 Evacuation is a main component which should not be ignored.
 Evacuating a building in a safe and secure manner is paramount, and must be carefully planned well in advance of a fire.

 Call Surefire for any advice about evacuation procedures from the workplace.

 Emergency lighting can be required in the event of a fire or a power cut, where the impact of darkness due to loss of mains electricity could cause accidents.

 Voice alarm and public address systems are ideal for evacuating people in a safe and orderly manner in an emergency, including fire and bomb alerts.

 Installed to keep escape and Fire Service access routes clear, smoke ventilation systems lead smoke and heat up and out of a burning building.